The documentation in this chapter is for editors, encoders, and anthology leads adding

 image database (if your edition or anthology has four or more images).

-Practice: Naming Image Files
+Practice: Name Image Files

 All image file names must end with a period followed by the image file extension (i.e.,